ChiqueCode/car_dealerships_dream/README.md

 Created by:
 - [Kseniya Bogoslavskaya](https://chique.dev/)
-- Monika Raj
-- Sajani Menon
-- Amit Raut

-BACKGROUND

-We are nationwide cable company with a extensive database of customer data.
-Our database is highly confidential and maintains all ethical norms.
-We the Business Intelligence team at CoolCable were approached for a 2020 project idea with a goal to increase revenue.
-What you will see is a POC that was put together to request funding.

 About US
 Data is knowledge.
 Using the data and insights we have about our data, we have created an interactive dashboard for Car dealers.